Miami International Airport

 About Miami International Airport

 Miami International’s terminal building features one linear concourse, labeled concourse D or North.
 The terminal also features five pier-shaped concourses, which are lettered E to J. Concourses E, F and G are also known as the Central Terminal, while Concourses H and J are known collectively as the South Terminal.
 Miami International Airport is one of the largest airline hubs in the United States.
 It serves as a hub for American Airlines, as well as a focus city for airlines from Central and South America.
 The airport is served by over 80 scheduled and charter airlines from around the world.
-These airlines connect Miami and South Florida to 141 destinations via non-stop flights and 7 additional destinations with one stop en route.
-Airlines serving MIA include Air Berlin, Air France, American Airlines, British Airways, United Airlines, and Virgin Atlantic.
+These airlines connect Miami and South Florida to 141 destinations via non-stop flights and more than 7 additional destinations with one stop en route.
+Airlines serving MIA include for example Air Berlin, Air France, American Airlines, British Airways, United Airlines, and Virgin Atlantic.

 The Airport’s History

 Founded in 1928, Miami International Airport is situated close to downtown Miami on 3,230 acres of land.
 When it opened, the airport was known as Pan American Field and served as the base for Pan American Airways.
 The airport’s main terminal traces its roots to 1959, although a number of expansions have transformed the building over time.
+Miami International Airport is undergoing a $6.4 billion Capital Improvement Program to upgrade operations, including the terminal buildings, roadways, cargo facilities and the airfield.
+Terminals are being expanded to accommodate more aircraft and passengers.

 Delays happen quite often – Compensation could be available